obrassard/Exbot/README.md

 ```java
 public void mouseClickAt(int x, int y)
 ```
-*Perform a click at the specified coordinates with the mouse.*
+*Perform a left click at the specified coordinates with the mouse.*
 ### Parameters:
 *Coordinates (x, y) where to click :*<br>
 **x** - X position<br>